c4chaos-io/trillions-per-second/ARCHITECTURE.md

 ## INTRODUCTION

-* **Waking Up in the Flux** Personal account of sleep paralysis and the "neon dream".
+* **Waking Up in the Flux:** Personal account of sleep paralysis and the "neon dream".
 * **System Dependencies (The Stack):**
     * **Hardware:** The Human Nervous System.
     * **Software:** The Dharma (Source Code), The Buddha (SysAdmin), The Sangha (P2P Network).